Some dance pedagogy guidelines by Richard Powers

 Consider providing handouts and music recordings where applicable.
 Syllabi can also be put online, and I sometimes e-mail my students the dance descriptions after a class.

 Be generous in your appraisal of other dancers and instructors.
-This is not only considerate of others in your field, but it's good for you too — everyone knows that only those at the top can afford to be charitable toward their competitors.
+This is not only considerate of others in your field, but it's good for you too — everyone knows that only the most confident teachers are charitable toward their competitors.

 It's great if you can make your class convey more than just steps, but it's not necessary.

 This concern for your students is also a sign of maturity.
 Small children constantly clamor, "Look at me Daddy!
 Watch me Mommy!"
-Then we grow up, and hopefully we mature into valuing others' happiness and progress.
-The few teachers (fortunately not many) who don't understand this stand out in bold relief to their students, as self-absorbed grandstanders more interested in displaying their erudition than in helping their students learn the material.
+Then we grow up, and we (hopefully) mature into valuing others' happiness and progress.
+The few teachers who don't understand this stand out in bold relief to their students, as self-absorbed grandstanders more interested in displaying their erudition than in helping their students learn the material.

 But I know you're completely devoted to your students' success, or else you wouldn't have made it to the bottom of this page.